SynthRAD2023/preprocessing/Readme.md

 The file ``extract_tags_tools.py`` provides functions to:
 * Read a list of tags from a text file;
-* Extract tags from dicom files and returns a dict containgin the key:value pairs
+* Extract tags from dicom files and returns a dict containing the key:value pairs
+* Get dimension and spacing of pre-processed images
 * Write the tags to a csv/excel file

 An example of a tag extraction is provided in the directory examples: